 Research indicates that the average person receives over 120 emails per day.
 That volume can make it difficult to read and respond to the most important messages that you get promptly.

 Thankfully, Gmail has a solution for this.
 You can set rules in your account that organize your inbox and help you stay on top of your messages.

 We’ll show you two ways to do that in the article below.

 An introduction to Gmail rules to move emails to folders

 A rule in Gmail is another word for a filter.
-So, creating a rule is the same as setting up filters in Gmail.
-You can use them to automate what happens to different types of messages when they hit your inbox.
+So, when you create a rule you essentially create a filter in Gmail.
+You can create email rules in Gmail to automate what happens to different types of messages when they hit your inbox.